What to Expect with the Abortion Pill (Medical / Medication Abortion)

-In approximately 1% of cases using the abortion pill method will not end their pregnancies and 2-3% will have remaining pregnancy tissue in the uterus at the time of the follow-up appointment.
-If you are still pregnant, you will most likely need surgery to complete the abortion.
+In approximately 1% of cases using the abortion pill method, the pregnancy is not ended; 2-3% will have remaining pregnancy tissue in the uterus at the time of the follow-up appointment.
+If you are still pregnant, you will most likely need a procedure to complete the abortion.

 Post-abortion bleeding and cramping varies from person to person.
-You may bleed for two days to 4 weeks or have no bleeding at all.
+You may bleed for 2 days to 4 weeks or have no bleeding at all.
 For many people, the bleeding stops and starts sporadically.
 There may be spotting until your next period.
 You may also find that you are passing large blood clots and have mild to moderate or even heavy cramping.
 All of this can be normal.